Here’s the story of a fellow Long Islander, Christopher M. Petillo, who is an experienced elder law attorney:

-Growing up, my grandparents moved in with us under the same roof.
-Aging, and the challenges associated with aging in place, were real life problems that our family faced.
+Growing up, my grandparents lived under the same roof.
+Aging, and the challenges associated with aging in place, were real life problems that our family faced daily.
 My parents and grandparents were not aware of what benefits were out there that could have made that time easier for them.

 Tell us about your practice: